postmanlabs/labs-docs/v6/postman/sending_api_requests/interceptor_extension.md

 ### Capturing cookies

 Turn the **Capture cookies** setting to *ON*.
-This is shown in the following screen, which also illustrates how to add and remove domains to capture cookies:
+This is shown in the following screen, which also illustrates how to add and remove domains:

 [![interceptor on](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Interceptor-1.gif)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Interceptor-1.gif)